MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 **`targetPath`** - **Destination directory**<br>
 Input alias: `path | downloadPath`. `string`.
 Required.
 Default value: `$(Pipeline.Workspace)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The path on the agent machine where the artifacts will be downloaded.
-The path can be relative to the pipeline workspace directory or absolute.
+Specifies either a relative or absolute path on the agent machine where the artifacts will download.
 If the multi-download option is applied (by leaving an empty artifact name), a sub-directory will be created for each download.
 Learn more about [Artifacts in Azure Pipelines](/azure/devops/pipelines/artifacts/pipeline-artifacts).
 <!-- :::editable-content-end::: -->
 <br>